Pozitivna geografija: "Mali slonovi"

 "It is like it's written for kids, but I didn't write it as a children's song, although maybe it will be remembered as one."

 "Poljubi me"

 "It's my first good recording.
 I don't mean as a song, but as a recording. [...]
 It's one of the best songs from the album."

 "Limene trube"

 "I wanted to have a punk tune.
 So we made the trumpets sound a little steamed [...]
 The lyrics ‘people are running away, people are leaving’, I don't know why I wrote them back then.
 Certainly, something was in the air..."

 "Znam čoveka"

-"The lyrics are about a friend of mine from the neighborhood, from Zemun.
+"The lyrics are about a neighborhood friend of mine, from Zemun.
 He was a drummer, and he died a long time ago."

-Although not stating it in this interview, Bajagić stated on other occasions that the song was dedicated to Dragan Đerić "Đera", his former bandmate from the bands Ofi and Glogov Kolac.
+Although not stated in this interview, Bajagić mentioned on other occasions that the song was dedicated to Dragan "Đera" Đerić, his former bandmate from the bands Ofi and Glogov Kolac.